mathworks-ref-arch/matlab-dockerfile/MPM.md

 ## Download MATLAB Package Manager

-Use `wget` to download the latest version of MATLAB Package Manager.
+Use `wget`in your Linux terminal to download the latest version of MATLAB Package Manager.

     wget https://www.mathworks.com/mpm/glnxa64/mpm